Asynchrony-Resilient Sleepy Total-Order Broadcast Protocols: Model and Definitions

-\paragraph*{Processes} We consider a system consisting of a set $\mathcal{P} =\{p_1,\ldots, p_n\}$ of $n$ \emph{processes} in a message-passing system with point-to-point communication links between every pair of processes.
+We consider a system of $n$ \emph{processes} $\mathcal{P} =\{p_1,\ldots, p_n\}$ in a message-passing system with an underlying peer-to-peer dissemination protocol (e.g., a gossip protocol).
 Each process is assigned a protocol to follow, consisting of a collection of programs with instructions for all processes.
 Processes are divided into \emph{well-behaved} processes and \emph{Byzantine} processes.
 Well-behaved processes follow their assigned protocol and send the messages stipulated by it, while Byzantine processes are controlled by an adversary which can make them send arbitrary messages.
-Messages sent by processes come with a signature.
-Messages without this signature are discarded.
+Messages sent by processes come with an unforgeable signature, and messages without a valid signature are discarded.